ericstevensjr/aiProject2/readme.md

 I did not use any other packages in the development of this project.

 After the programming is running, just follow the directions on the command line.
 To run the program, re-enter the command above.
 I unfortunately did not implement a user-prompt for restarting the program.

-I had some trouble implementing DFS.
-I couldn't figure out what the problem is before the deadline.
-It is almost mirroring BFS, but not exactly.
-I tried different directions, neighbors, stack code, etc. I couldn't figure it out.